 Whether your spouse, family member, or friend was recently diagnosed with mesothelioma, caring for a mesothelioma patient can be overwhelming — physically, emotionally, and financially.

 If someone you love has been diagnosed with mesothelioma, compensation may be available to help cover their medical expenses and in-home care, which can be very expensive.
-In addition, money awarded could also help with the lost income the family may be facing due to the loved one’s illness.
+In addition, the money awarded could also help with the lost income the family may be facing due to the loved one’s illness.

 It’s hard to believe that companies knew about the dangers of asbestos and still chose to put people at risk — but that’s exactly what happened.